Innostax/tavajs/README.md

       ?
 Front End project name: front-end

-H.&nbsp; Test framework:  it is a set of guidelines or rules used for creating and designing test cases.
+H.&nbsp; Testcase framework:  It is a set of guidelines or rules used for creating and designing test cases.
 Choose a test framework according to your need.

      ?
 Select the Test Case Framework (Use arrow keys)
      > MochaJS